dgroomes/stackoverflow-look-back/README.md

   problem because when I "hard reload and empty caches" it works.
 But then later it might fail again although I haven't even changed the code so I don't understand how the cache could still be stale, and thus still be a problem.
 Not sure.
   But it's annoying.
 * DONE Create a Chrome Manifest v2 extension.
-This would enable making a FireFox extension, which is still on v2 but is working on supporting v3 sometime in 2022.
+This would enable making a Firefox extension, which is still on v2 but is working on supporting v3 sometime in 2022.
-* DONE Build a FireFox extension for the tool.
+* DONE Build a Firefox extension for the tool.
 For the most part, code can be re-used, but when it comes to the extension APIs themselves, there are significant differences.
-In fact, porting the extension to FireFox has been one of the most challenging software efforts I've done in recent years!
+In fact, porting the extension to Firefox has been one of the most challenging software efforts I've done in recent years!
 In part, because I've been away from JavaScript dev for so long but also because the standardization of extension APIs is still a work-in-progress.
 * DONE Drop the Manifest V3 implementation.
 I originally implemented the Chrome extension using the Manifest V3 format